Code-Institute-Submissions/the-shamans-cat/README.md

 ## UX Stratergy - Why does this site exist?

 ### Business Objectives
-The main aim of the website is to generate paying clients for the shamanic energy-healing practitioner, who is starting a new business.
+The main aim of the website is to generate paying clients for the shamanic energy healing practitioner, who is starting a new business.
-The website acts as a portal, introducing the potential client to this mode of energy-healing, explaining the principles and benefits with text, pictures, diagrams and videos.
+The website acts as a portal, introducing the potential client to this mode of energy healing, explaining the principles and benefits with text, pictures, diagrams and videos.
 It describes the practitioner’s background and training, as well as giving client testimonials, to demonstrate the practitioner’s credibility in doing this work.
-Potential clients can contact the shamanic energy-healing for more information and to book a session, by using the contact details either in the footer or on the contact page.
+Potential clients can contact the shamanic energy healing for more information and to book a session, by using the contact details either in the footer or on the contact page.

-1. Generate paying clients for the shamanic energy-healing practitioner.
+1. Generate paying clients for the shamanic energy healing practitioner.

 2. Create a brand

-3. Establish credibility of shamanic energy-healing practitioner:
+3. Establish credibility of shamanic energy healing practitioner:
     * Describes practitioner’s background
     * Describes practitioner’s training
     * Client testimonials
     * Photos relating to training and experience.
     * Links to Facebook page and LinkedIn.

-3. Educate and inform potential clients about shamanic energy-healing.
+3. Educate and inform potential clients about shamanic energy healing.
     * Explanations in text
     * Diagrams/Pictures
     * Videos